Workshops & Panels

-Participants can choose between three exclusive full-day outings into the Icelandic countryside, in addition to a literary walking tour of Reykjavík (the latter is for all participants).
+IWR participants choose one of three exclusive full-day outings into the Icelandic countryside, in addition to a literary walking tour of Reykjavík (the latter is for all participants).
 IRR participants attend the Literary Golden Circle and Literary Borgarfjörður tours.
 All the day tours are led by and feature contemporary Icelandic writers, and include a stop and reading at Gljúfrasteinn, the former home of Nobel Prize winning author Halldór Laxness.
 UPDATE: We will replace one tour with a brand-new tour for 2023!
 Stay tuned for details.

 Literary-themed Golden Circle Tour